How to start beekeeping is the best of my many hobbies; finer than gliding, more rewarding and satisfying than trout fishing and carpentry.

 You really must have and be able to to accurately take beer hydrometer readings in order to know when to safely start bottling; dangerous explosions with flying shards of glass do happen.
 Read more at what have I got myself into?

 This is my first attempt at brewing an all-hive mead.
-It is now fourth months old and really very good; I am waiting for it to mature, racking occasionally to get rid of sediment so it will clear, and checking the pH for acidity.
+It is now fourth months old and really very good; I am waiting for it to mature, racking occasionally to get rid of sediment so it will clear; and checking the pH for acidity.
 It needed half a teaspoon of bicarb per five litres.

 This guava honey mead is another new experiment.
-Our green garden produces a glut if the fruit and we are looking forward to yet another way to preserve the important phytochemicals for year-round use.
+Our green garden produces a glut if the fruit and we are looking forward to yet another way to preserve the important phytochemicals for year-round enjoyment.

 Now we are using our honey to brew a spicy peppadew mead providing the benefits of capsaicin for some of the nether parts of the body.